jibay442/avellis_toolbox/README.md

 # avellis_toolbox
-Our toolbox for brand new windows installation
+Our toolbox for brand new windows installation with our custom ISO of Windows 11

 ## Use the script
 In powershell as admin launch this command :